286897655/trace-out/README.md

 `size` - size of memory is bytes.

 `options` (optional) - numeric base for value representation and order of the bytes to use when converting bytes to the numeric values.
-Can have following values:
+Base flags:
 * `pretty_output::BIN` - binary
 * `pretty_output::SDEC` - signed decimal
 * `pretty_output::UDEC` - unsigned decimal